wullm/anyrng/README.md

 }
 ```

-The program automatically normalizes the pdf.
-Once the function has been
+The program ensures that the pdf is normalized.

-changed, the program can be compiled and run with
+Once the function has been changed, the program can be compiled and run with

 ```console
 make